oVirt/ovirt-site/source/feature/hostbiosinfo.html.md

 #### VDSM Flow

-Each time Vdsm receives getCapabilities request Vdsm retrieves the bios information by using python-dmidecode utility.
+When Vdsm receives getCapabilities request, it retrieves the bios information by using python-dmidecode utility.
 After collecting and arranging the information, Vdsm delivers it to engine by xml rpc.

 #### Engine Flow